fractal13/dsu-cs-4300-ai/web/assignments.2024/assignment_040_astar_search_agent.md

 * ACTIONS(s) -> list of actions allowed in state s
 * RESULT(s, a) -> state that results from action a in state s
-* GOAL-TEST(s) -> true or false, depending on the state s
+* GOAL_TEST(s) -> true or false, depending on the state s
-* STEP-COST(s, a, s1) -> cost of taking action a in state s and ending up in state s1
+* STEP_COST(s, a, s1) -> cost of taking action a in state s and ending up in state s1
 * HEURISTIC(s) -> estimated cost of reaching a goal state from state s.

+Where `s` is the state received from the gymnasium environment, and `a` is an action number used by the gymnasium environment. `s1` is also a state from the gymnasium environment.

 We discussed in class that using graph search would probably be better than tree-like search.